Snowbreak is a 3D waifu gacha third-person shooter.

 To get Manifestation Shards for a character, you need to do their Personal Story first.

 If you read all the story this takes 25-30 minutes per operative.
-If you skip all the story you can do an entire story in like 3 minutes per operative, maybe less.
+If you skip through all the story you can do an entire file in like 3 minutes per operative, maybe less.

 Every week you'll want to: